What is the Nyan Worm malware?

 The latter can entail the malware viewing, opening, running, deleting, and gathering information about installed applications.
 Some RATs can also end running processes.
 The malicious programs can have a similar level of control over stored files (e.g., rename, copy, move, download, delete, etc.).

 Trojans that are able to infiltrate and execute files, and can be used to cause chain infections.
 The Nyan Worm RAT has this capability and is thus used to infect the system with trojans, ransomware, cryptominers, and other malware.

 Furthermore, many remote access trojans have information-stealing functionalities.
 As well as downloading stored system/personal files and recording audio/video, these programs can take screenshots, extract data from installed applications, and log keystrokes (keylogging).

 Information of interest includes (but is not limited to): various account/platform/service log-in credentials (i.e., IDs, usernames, and passwords), browsing activity, personally identifiable details (e.g., names, addresses, emails, etc.), finance-related data (e.g., banking account details, credit card numbers, etc.), and so on.

 To summarize, RAT infection can result in multiple system infections, data loss, device damage, severe privacy issues, significant financial losses, and identity theft.

-If it is suspected/known that Nyan Worm (or other malware) has already infected the device - an anti-virus must be used to eliminate it without delay.
+If it is suspected/known that Nyan Worm (or other malware) has already infected the device, use anti-virus software to eliminate it without delay.

 |Name||Nyan Worm remote access trojan|